 The Role of the Church:

 Did you know that 1 out of every 3 girls and 1 out of every 5 boys will experience some form of abuse by age 18?
-This is why we hope one day every church will have a Survivor Support Ministry-- to provide support and HOPE for those who have been affected by abuse, including sexual exploitation.
+This is why we hope one day every church will have a Survivor Support Ministry-- to provide support and HOPE for those who have been affected by abuse, including sexual exploitation and trafficking.
 At the core is the breakdown of the family with many children having experienced one or more of the following traumas:

 - Single or divorced parents (which could have significant adverse effects on children leading to the feelings of abandonment)

 - Addicted or absent parents

 - Physical abuse, Emotional abuse, Sexual abuse, Spiritual abuse (from unhealed and untrained Christians.)